How do I protect my property against wildfire?

 On hot days, many people living in high-risk areas of the East Bay hills like to water their yards often to keep their plants and grounds moist and damp, as a deterrent to flying embers or flames.
 Some also regularly hose down their wood decks and fences.

-No to both, says Pam Temmermand, a fire prevention specialist at CalFire.
-Temmermand offered this drought advice to those living in very high fire hazard severity zones.
+Pam Temmermand, a fire prevention specialist at CalFire, offered this drought advice to those living in very high fire hazard severity zones.

-- As a rule, landscape with drought-tolerant, fire-resistant plants.
+- As a rule, anyone in wildfire country should landscape with drought-tolerant, fire-resistant plants.
 Don’t plant water hogs.
 And remember to remove all dead and dying vegetation.

-- Hosing a yard or anything else won’t help.
-“Wetting down decks, siding, roofs, etc. only wastes water,” Temmermand said.
-“It is not an effective way to prevent ignition.
-The hot dry winds associated with advancing wildfires result in rapid evaporation long before flames and embers reach a home.”
+- In the face of a fire, hosing a yard or anything else won’t help much.
+The hot dry winds associated with advancing wildfires result in rapid evaporation long before flames and embers reach a home.

 I have fire insurance — for now.
 What do I need to know?